dbader/node-datadog-metrics/README.md

 `metrics.flush([onSuccess[, onError]])`

-Calling `flush` sends any buffered metrics to DataDog.
+Calling `flush` sends any buffered metrics to Datadog.
 Unless you set `flushIntervalSeconds` to 0 it won't be necessary to call this function.

 It can be useful to trigger a manual flush by calling if you want to